-Bollinger B1 and B2: What electric Land Rovers should look like
+Bollinger B1 and B2: What pricey, electric Land Rovers should look like

 Bollinger is now showing photos of the production version of the B1 and B2 electric SUV and pickup truck.
 Their squarish, functional design looks somewhat reminiscent of the 4x4s that made Land Rover famous—the kind that Land Rover left behind.

 The Bollinger vehicles are battery-electric vehicles with aluminum bodies, dual motors, standard all wheel drive, and a stunning fifteen inches of ground clearance.
 They should pose a serious challenge to Land Rover and even Rivian, if they reach production as planned—though Rivian will have its hands full building 100,000 Amazon delivery vans.

 The truck was developed in Hobart, New York, and tested in some of the roughest terrain in America (including Moab).
 The company brags that they have “best in class” horsepower and torque, along with 45/55 weight distribution.